Here's an easy-to-understand comparison between the two LED chips. (Hint: the numbers are only the size of the chip!)

 3528 LEDs can be most cost effective, but will not be as bright when compared individually to a 5050 chip, but when there are 600 of them on a reel, they can be brighter than a 5050 strip.

-Ultra Bright Series are the Brightest LED strips in the WORLD
+The Ultrabright Series are of the Brightest LED strips in the world!

 ||3014 LED chips|

-Though 5050 and 3528 SMD LEDs are the most popular on the market for strip lights, the LED market is changing rapidly.
-3528 and 5050 are just the sizes of the chips!
+Though 5050 and 3528 SMD LEDs were the most popular on the market for strip lights, the LED market has changed rapidly over the past few years.

 So, What does all this mean?

-Start by deciding what you want/need the lighting to be.
-Accent, task, color changing?
+Start by deciding what you want/need the lighting for.